-Entry into Spain is allowed for: Entry is partially open for citizens and permanent residents of Belgium
+Reentry to Spain is allowed for: Entry is unrestricted for citizens and permanent residents of Belgium

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/21/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Madrid from Brussels.
+Last checked on 11/17/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Madrid from Brussels here.

-Some of the Madrid bus stations to Brussels you can start your journey from include Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
-Similarly, some of the arrival bus stations in Brussels include Brussels, Brussels South (Gare du Midi), Brussels, Boulevard Pachéco (Congrès) and Brussels, Gare Du Midi.
+When taking a bus from Madrid, you have a couple of bus stations you can depart from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+When you arrive in Brussels, your bus can arrive in bus stations including Brussels, Brussels South (Gare du Midi), Brussels-Noord and Brussels, Boulevard Pachéco (Congrès).

-When traveling this route, Omio customers are departing most frequently from Madrid-Puerta de Atocha and arriving in Brussels, Brussels South (Gare du Midi).
+Omio customers traveling this route book their buses from Madrid-Puerta de Atocha to Brussels, Brussels South (Gare du Midi).

 Here are some other resources that might have the information you need